 (4) is a left-branching structure.
-Such structures are known to be difficult to parse since the parser cannot know how deeply embedded the item which comes in is.
+Such structures are known to be difficult to parse since the parser cannot know how deeply embedded the item is which comes in first.
 In other words, it cannot know in advance, how many left brackets to open.
-So, it is prone to continuous backtracking.
+So, it is prone to continuous back-tracking.

 Since the late eighties, see Larson (1988), it has become uncontroversial for theoretical linguists that the VO counterpart of (3a) is not the mirror image structure (4), illustrated in (5a), a variant of which Chomsky (1981: 171) had originally assumed for double object constructions.
-The evidence converges on the VP structure (5b).18 In fact, Larson suggests a more complex derivation that starts from a structure like (5a).
+The evidence converges on the VP structure (5b).
+In fact, Larson suggests a more complex derivation that starts from a structure like (5a).
 The re-instantiation of V in (5b) is the source of the shell structure in head-initial VPs.
 It has first been suggested in Haider (1992).

-- (5) a. [[[Begrudges everything] everyone] nobody] - b. [vp Nobody [begrudges_i [everyone [e_i everything]]]]
+- (5) a. \[[[Begrudges everything] everyone] nobody] - b.
+[VP Nobody [begrudgesi [everyone [ei everything]]]]

-Why are phrases not built up, as typologists still seem to believe, as left-branching" (Dryer i. --- würde sie [jedem [etwas [darüber [erzählen]]]] (German)
+Why are phrases not built up, as typologists still seem to believe, as left-branching" (Dryer 1980), as in (4), but only right-branching, as in (3b) or (5b)?
+The answer is already one in i. --- würde sie [jedem [etwas [darüber [erzählen]]]] (German)